Gas Music From Jupiter

 B. The Moons of Jupiter

-Jupiter has 16 moons, although there are so many small bodies orbiting Jupiter that it can be hard to decide what is a moon and what is just a small rock.
+Jupiter has 16 main moons, although there are so many small bodies orbiting Jupiter that it can be hard to decide what is a moon and what is just a small rock.
 (As far as I know, no motherships have been detected as of yet.)

 The four largest moons are called the Galilean satellites in honor of Galileo, who discovered them.
 These are lo, Europa, Ganymede, and Callisto.